 Whether marketing a new app for digital professionals, products for a multinational insurance company, or a local family-run restaurant, try to communicate the core benefits of a product/service in a few short sentences.
 Rather than focusing on features — how many pixels on the screen, how many gigabytes of storage — frame things from the perspective of the customer.
 Store 10,000 photos in your pocket.
 Watch your favourite movies in crystal clear high definition.
 Share videos with your friends in a heartbeat.

 It might seem simple, but to write copy that resonates with potential customers, we have to talk to existing customers, understand their thought processes, their problems, their motivations, what drives them to choose a specific product over another.
 Whether that means conducting customer interviews, creating surveys, or reading reviews, we have to talk to real people, understand the things they care about, learn their language, and communicate in their terms.

 There are, however, some caveats to this approach.
-When your product or service is designed for professionals with very specific requirements (think cinema lenses, chemicals for laboratory work, or even consumer electronics aimed at professionals) features implicitly become the benefit of the product, leaving more room for technical language and a feature-centric approach.
+When your product or service is designed for professionals with very specific requirements, features implicitly become the benefit of the product, leaving more room for technical language and a feature-centric approach.

 Flowing sentence structure